OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 ### Exercising Options

 Use this function to exercise your options for this round.
 This call will succeed any time after the round becomes `Settled`.
-This function does not distiguish between minted (ERC-20) options and un-minted options; it will burn any minted options and flag any un-minted as non-mintable once exercised.
+This function does not distinguish between minted (ERC-20) options and un-minted options; it will burn any minted options and flag any un-minted as non-mintable once exercised.
 Only Alice can exercise her options.

 ```rust
 fn exercise_options(ref self: TContractState) -> u256;